-Theresa Guzman Stokes is President and founding member of1696 Heritage Group.
-Ms. Stokes has a professional background that includes magazine editor and published writer with a focus on ethnic American history.
+Theresa Guzman Stokes is President and founder of 1696 Heritage Group.
+Ms. Stokes professional background includes service in the United States Navy, nonprofit director, magazine editor and published writer with a focus on ethnic American history.
 Ms. Stokes has participated in and supervised dozens of historic preservation, genealogical and cultural resource investigations throughout New England and Virginia, with an expertise in African American, Latin American and Jewish history and genealogy.
 She also has years of experience in the design and creation of web sites and social media promotions tailored around historic, genealogical, and creative (Arts, Literature & Music) presentations.
-Ms. Stokes has received numerous awards for her web design and genealogical work, including the Women Webmasters Award for Excellence and the Ancestry Connections Genealogy Award.
-Her current professional memberships include the National Genealogical Society, the Association of Professional Genealogists, the Historical Novel Society, and the Association of Writers and Writing Programs.
+Her design work is also evident in the banner exhibits that are presented around the region, most notably the “Creative Survival” series presented in partnership with the Rhode Island Black Heritage Society.

 Ms. Stokes research in African Heritage and Jewish American history has been presented at the Southern Jewish Historical Society Conference, Historical Writers of America conference, Salve Regina University, and Tulane University, to name a few.

 With 20 years of organizational management experience, she currently serves as Managing Director for the RI Black Heritage Society and Executive Director for Historical Writers of America.
 Her professional memberships include the National Genealogical Society, and the Association of Writers and Writing Programs, as well as board membership at Preserve Rhode Island and Rhode Island Foundation Newport County Fund.